Slow Release Fertilizers | NPK Fertilizers Series Part 1

 Have you ever stood in the home & garden aisle only to be faced with a mega load of fertilizers?
 Did you think NPK was some hot tech stock?
 Do I really need this stuff to get big tomatoes or survive on a homestead?

-We are going to discuss about NPK Fertilizers and dig deeper into the slow release fertilizers or insoluble fertilizers.
+We are going to discuss NPK Fertilizers and dig deeper into the slow-release fertilizers or insoluble fertilizers.

 Slow Release Fertilizer – What’s the deal yo!!